By Jessa Paschke, Behavior and Training Specialist

 Try to stick with your pet’s regular feeding routines while traveling, so you don’t upset their schedule or their stomach.
 If your pet struggles with car sickness, plan the day’s driving to allow time for their tummy to settle after eating and before beginning the journey again.
 Your vet may also be able to help.

 Bring your regular healthy treats along, and don’t tempt your pet with unplanned snacks or foods that are unsafe.
-Did you know our GREENIES™ brand has limited edition Pumpkin Spice Dog Dental Treats this year?
+For example, try our GREENIES™ brand.
 They’re a nutritious and delicious way to treat while promoting fresh breath and clean teeth.
-No doggie breath in the back seat!
+No doggie or kitty breath in the back seat!

 Check with your airline to make sure you meet their specific requirements, such as using an approved carrier and bringing any needed health certificates.
 Here again, vet input is important.
 If your dog is a short-nosed breed (like a bulldog or pug), is elderly or ill, or has respiratory issues, flying may not be a good option.
 Form a plan with the expert advice of your vet.